mkaz/working-with-go/readme.md

 ## View online at: https://mkaz.github.io/working-with-go/

-Working with Go is a set of examples for Go (golang) to get an experienced programmer familiar with the Go language.
+Working with Go is a set of examples for Go (golang) to help an experienced programmer become familiar with the Go language.
 Go is often referred to as golang to help searches.

-## Format Change

-This repository was previously just a set of Go programs showing each of the examples, I found myself referencing it often, but as Go programs it was difficult to read the comments, examples, and not as easy to navigate.

-In April 2019, I switched it over to a site (not just code)at: https://mkaz.github.io/working-with-go

 ## Contribute

-The site is generated from markdown in pages directory to /docs using my [Hastie tool](https://github.com/mkaz/hastie), written in Go of course.
+The site is generated from markdown files in the `pages` directory.

-Working with Go was started by Marcus Kazmierczak.
 Any additions, corrections, suggestions or any contributions are appreciated.
 You can submit a pull request or an issue for a bug or fix.

+Generation is done using [Hastie](https://github.com/mkaz/hastie), a site-generator I wrote in Go, of course.
+The built files are placed in the `/docs` directory that Github Pages serves from.

-Thanks to <a href="https://github.com/mkaz/working-with-go/graphs/contributors">all the contributors</a>!
+Working with Go was started by Marcus Kazmierczak.
+Thanks to <a href="https://github.com/mkaz/working-with-go/graphs/contributors">all the contributors</a> who have helped make it even better.

 ## Resources